GerHobbelt/MIDAS/README.md

 1. Open a terminal
 1. `cd` to the project root `MIDAS/`
 1. Install with pip: `pip install .`
-1. Run folowwing code to test.
+1. Run following code to test.
 ```python
 from MIDAS import MIDAS, MIDASR, MIDASF